rafoch/solgen/README.md

 - [ ] Linking via github and **track** the changes between diagram and repo
 - [ ] Add Specifications to project for cloud usage e.g. specify app as app-service/azure-function and create terraform deployment file
 - [ ] Add Persistency layer for application
+- [ ] docker hub publish

 ## Docker compose

 1. Download Repo
 2. Execute command `docker-compose up -d`
+3. Open browser and go to: http://localhost:3000/

 ### Docker config

+#### Port
+If any of the port of an application is already used, you can easly change it in `docker-compose` file
 <!-- TODO -->

 ---